 Some concerns students brought up included how dark the campus becomes at night—a factor exacerbated by daylight savings time, the lack of security and the lack of faculty present at the Title IX office.

 Overall, students like Lenay called for more action than condolences from campus administration.

 “I’d like to see actual repercussions for sexual assault,” Lenay said.
 “It’s like the victim gets all the blame and all of the responsibility is put on them.
 And then the person that assaulted them just gets away with it.
 Nothing happens.”

-Kaitlyn Hernandez, a second year student and survivor, said she received her first campus-wide notification of sexual assault her freshman year.
+Kaitlyn Fernandes, a second year student and survivor, said she received her first campus-wide notification of sexual assault her freshman year.
 From that moment on, she said she hasn’t felt safe on campus.

-Now in her second year, Hernandez said she doesn’t see police officers patrolling campus anymore and wasn’t surprised to hear about the recent cases of sexual assault.
+Now in her second year, Fernandes said she doesn’t see police officers patrolling campus anymore and wasn’t surprised to hear about the recent cases of sexual assault.

-“It is really starting to feel like no one is safe here,” Hernandez said.
+“It is really starting to feel like no one is safe here,” Fernandes said.
 “My question to [administration] is: ‘What is going to be next to stop it?’”